Guide to knitting baby blanketsPublished on 20 June 2019 By Amy 5 min read

 Yarn and needle choice

 First and foremost, the blanket should be washable.
 Even if the item is more decorative than functional, keep in mind: babies are messy.
 A babysitter will grab for the nearest blanket in an emergency, so it will need to be resilient to anything from spit-up to food stains, and everything in between.

-Superwash wool is an excellent choice, but brushed cotton or a blend with a synthetic fiber, such as acrylic, is also a sound option.
-New moms don't have the time to hand-wash a beautifully knit blanket because of its fiber content, so make sure it can be thrown in the washing machine.
-There are plenty of yarns made up of blends including gorgeous fibers, like merino and cashmere that can be machine washed - it's honestly amazing!
+Superwash wool is an excellent choice, but brushed cotton or a blend with a synthetic fibre, such as acrylic, is also a sound option.
+New mums don't have the time to hand-wash a beautifully knit blanket because of its fibre content, so make sure it can be thrown in the washing machine.
+There are plenty of yarns made up of blends including gorgeous fibres, like merino and cashmere that can be machine washed - it's honestly amazing!
 Just make sure you check the ball band's washing instructions before starting.

 Use a needle size similar to what the ball band suggests, or one or two sizes larger, so the blanket will drape and feel soothing on baby’s sensitive skin.

 The choice of colour may be the most fun part of making a baby blanket.
 Traditional colours are white, pale yellow, light blue, light pink, and light green.
 Primary colours, or black and white, are also great choices to stimulate baby’s senses.
 You can be as creative as you like when it comes to colour.
 You can stick to traditional tones, or you can choose your favourite colour, a favourite colour of the parents, something to match the baby’s room, or something themed with another gift you're giving.
 Choose what feels right!